Majorca Weather August Averages, Spain

 August is one of the most popular and hottest times of the year to visit Majorca, Balearic Islands, when the temperatures are scorching and sunshine is a sure thing.
 During this month, the average temperature starts off at 25°C at the beginning of August and very slowly drops until it reaches 23-24°C by the end of the month, making it a great time to hit the beach during your holiday.
 If you're still looking for somewhere even warmer, Dubai is a great place to soak up the summer sun, with highs reaching almost 40°C in August.

-At this time of the year, the daily highs vary very rarely and usually stick around the 30°C mark, dropping below 26°C or exceeding 34°C only one day out of every ten.
-Equally, the daily lows for August change very little, staying around 19°C and dropping below 15°C or rising above 22°C only one day in ten.
+At this time of the year, the daily highs stick around the 30°C mark, dropping below 26°C or exceeding 34°C only one day out of every 10.
+Equally, the daily lows for August change very little, staying around 19°C and dropping below 15°C or rising above 22°C only one day in 10.

-Throughout August, the daily high temperatures gradually fall, which means that the coldest days of the month tend to be positioned at the end – 29th to 31st – with the warmest days being found toward the start – 1st to 3rd.
-The hottest temperature ever recorded in August in Majorca is a scorching 41°C, with the coldest temperature ever recorded being a cool 11°C. When you compare these temperatures to the average for the month – 25°C – it's clear to see that they are the extremes and certainly not the norm.
+Throughout August, the daily high temperatures gradually fall, which means that the coldest days of the month tend to be at the end – 29 to 31 – with the warmest days towards the start – 1 to 3.
+The hottest temperature ever recorded in August in Majorca is a scorching 41°C, with the coldest temperature ever recorded a cool 11°C. When you compare these temperatures to the average for the month – 25°C – it's clear to see that they are the extremes and certainly not the norm.

-In a similar fashion, the cloud coverage also increases as the month goes on, starting at 23% on August 1st and ending at 29% on August 31st.
-In comparison to the rest of the year, August is a very clear month, so you can still expect plenty of clear skies and sun bathing opportunities.
-In 2013, the longest clear spell of the year took place between August 28th and September 12th – that's 16 consecutive days that were clearer than they were cloudy.
+In a similar fashion, the cloud coverage also increases as the month goes on, starting at 23% on August 1 and ending at 29% on August 31.
+In comparison to the rest of the year, August is a very clear month, so you can still expect plenty of clear skies and sunbathing opportunities.
+In 2013, the longest clear spell of the year took place between August 28 and September 12 – that's 16 consecutive days that were clearer, rather than cloudy.

 Averages Sea Temperature and Sunshine Hours

-At 26°C, August enjoys the highest average sea temperature of the year, so take full advantage and enjoy as many dips in the ocean as you can during your holiday.
-Due to the high humidity which ranges from 47% to 94% throughout the month, you'll need a refreshing swim or two.
+The sea is beautifully warm in Majorca in August.
+At 26°C, August enjoys the highest average sea temperature of the year, so take full advantage and hit the ocean.
+Due to the high humidity, which ranges from 47% to 94% throughout the month, you'll need a refreshing swim or two.
 Decreasing from the previous month, August experiences an average of 12 hours of sunshine each day, providing you with plenty of opportunities to work on your tan.

 Majorca Hotels in August